pvini07BR/3DSky/README.md

 ~~You can get that file here: https://curl.se/docs/caextract.html~~

 You no longer need to download the file.
-This app now checkes and downloads the SSL certificate file for you.
+This app now checks and downloads the SSL certificate file for you.

 # Known issues